kercre123/cavalier/README.md

 Still somewhat experimental.

 Can only be used with dev bots.
 I have an instance up at vicapi.pvic.xyz.
 My CFW ([victor](https://github.com/kercre123/victor)) is pointed to it.
+Vector Web Setup for it: https://v.pvic.xyz

 ## What is implemented?